Energy-Aware Scheduling Strategies for Partially-Replicable Task Chains on Heterogeneous Processors

 \section{Related Work}

 Our main interest lies in the problem of throughput optimization for partially-replicable task chains.
 We focus on solutions using pipeline and replicated parallelism, and interval mapping~\cite{benoit2013asurvey}.
+Pipelining improves throughput by enabling the execution of different dependent tasks over different datasets simultaneously, adding parallelism to an otherwise sequential execution.
+Meanwhile, replication improves throughput by letting multiple copies of a task work on different datasets at the same time.
+We provide more information about these forms of parallelism and interval mapping in Section~\ref{sec:def}.

 In a preliminary version of this work~\cite{orhan2025a}, we have proposed three solutions to this problem, and evaluated their performance using simulation and a real-world digital communication standard.
 In this work, we extend this evaluation to new platforms, new baselines, new power consumption and energy efficiency measurements, and new thread pinning strategies.

 As we are unaware of any other solutions to our specific research problem in the state of the art, we will focus our discussion here on variations of this problem.

 \textbf{Throughput on homogeneous architectures:} \otac~\cite{orhan2025b} provides an optimal solution for partially-replicable task chains using pipeline and replicated parallelism.
 We provide more details about \otac in Section~\ref{sec:heuristics}, as our two greedy heuristics are based on its main ideas. \otac itself is inspired by Nicol's algorithm~\cite{nicol1994rectilinear,pinar2004fast}, which is an optimal solution for the Chain-to-chains partitioning (CCP) problem where only pipelining is possible.
 Finally, when all tasks are replicable, the optimal solution in homogeneous resources is to build a pipeline with a single stage that is replicated across all resources~\cite{benoit2010complexity}.
 Nonetheless, this does not apply for heterogeneous architectures.
 If the goal is to improve pipeline load balancing while increasing throughput, Moreno~\cite{moreno2012} proposed an optimal mapping strategy based on freeing up resources, by gathering fastest stages together, and replicating the slowest stages with them.
 Not only load balancing is not our purpose, but this would demand to have replicable tasks only.